Affan-7/Affan-7/README.md

 ###
-Greetings! 👋 I'm Affan, a DevOps Engineer and an Open Source Enthusiast with a deep-rooted passion for technology and open-source development.
-As a DevOps Engineer, I possess a strong background in AWS, DevOps, Kubernetes, Docker, and various programming languages, with a particular focus on Go programming.
-My ultimate goal is to contribute meaningfully to the world of technology while continually enhancing my expertise and collaborating with industry experts.
+Greetings! 👋 I'm Affan, a DevSecOps Engineer and an Open Source Enthusiast.
+I love contributing to the cloud native eco-system.